ksw2000/Music-Start-Discord-Bot-Pro/README.md

   + `/json` Output the playlist by json format
   + `/json [json-string]` Add a batch of songs by given a json string
   + `/aqours` Append Aqours' songs that author recommends into playlist.
+  + `/llss ` Add all the songs about LoveLive Sunshine into playlist.
+The list is provided by Benny.
+  + `/azalea` Add AZALEA's songs that author recommends into playlist.
   + `/muse` Append some μ's' songs into playlist.
   + `/nijigasaki` Append some 虹ヶ咲's songs into playlist.
   + `/liella` Append some Liella' songs into playlist.